Dog Breed Health Rotating Header Image

 • Lip-fold dermatitis

-• Hip Dysplasia (malformation of the hip joints causing pain and lameness): breed mean score 11 (parents should be lower)
+• Hip Dysplasia: breed 5 year mean score 11 (parents should be lower)

 • Progressive retinal atrophy (prcd-PRA)